Photo by Luca Campigotto/GALLERYSTOCK

 Most Epic Bridge Walk

-On a summer Friday afternoon, escaping the city in a car via the George Washington Bridge takes approximately an eternity.
+On a sunny Friday afternoon, escaping the city in a car via the George Washington Bridge takes approximately an eternity.
 On foot, it’s a clean 30 minutes.
 Pack a picnic from neighborhood mainstay Frank’s Market (and its sister wine store, Vines on Pine, across the street), then choose a scenic overlook within New Jersey’s 12-mile-long cliff-top Palisades Interstate Park for a bucolic meal break.
 The views of Manhattan on the way back are well worth crossing state lines.

 Best Three-in-One Bridge Tour

 Head to the upper deck of any New York City Ferry boat for the best multibridge tour $2.75 can buy.
-The service relaunched this year with an ongoing rollout of new routes and stops, plus free Wi-Fi and food for purchase.
+The service relaunched last year with an ongoing rollout of new routes and stops, plus free Wi-Fi and food for purchase.
 Hop on at Wall Street and cruise north to 34th Street (about a half-hour ride).
 En route, you’ll get a whole new angle on the Brooklyn Bridge’s imposing granite towers and the soaring arches above, the Manhattan Bridge’s slender blue steel silhouette, and the Williamsburg Bridge’s cagelike frame.